Bolibompa

 Bolibompa is a Swedish children's television series produced by Sveriges Television (SVT).
 It first aired in 1987 and SVT continues to regularly produce Bolibompa related content as of 2022.
 Each episode consists of several short segments presented by one or occasionally several of the series hosts.
 At the end of each segment the host presents another children's program.
 After the episode ends Bolibompa returns with another, usually live, segment.
 The main Bolibompa series which had been airing most evenings since 1987 got taken out of production at the end of 2022 but the Bolibompa name and its mascot will continue to be used for other television programming.

 1987-2014

+The Bolibompa signature theme was introduced on 31 August 1987–[2015] and the accompanying intro on 23 September 1989.
+The music to and the word Bolibompa itself were created by composer Lasse Dahlberg; the word bolibompa itself was invented by Dahlberg and his producer Mona Sjöström who wanted to create a children's rhyme with both rhythm and inspiration from Africa.
+It was also he and his children who were heard in the theme used during the first twelve years.
+Dahlberg was also responsible for the earlier intro for Barnprogram on TV2 ("Kom nu rå – vaddå – barnprogram i tevetvå!!").
+The intro was made by graphic artist/animator Bryan Foster.
+It featured the dragon that was then featured in the new intro produced by the Dallas agency that started in 1999.

+The original theme was as follows: